krama/eks-aws-test-task/insfreastructure.md

 - **Distributed Nodes** - distributes nodes across multiple availability zones
 - **CloudWatch Alarms** - notifications for critical issues
 - **Node Group Separation** - separates system and user workloads

-### Working with ALB

-- **AWS Load Balancer Controller** - manages ALB from Kubernetes through ArgoCD
-- **Ingress Resources** - creates load balancers through the Kubernetes API
-- **Public/Private Load Balancers** - has flexible access control for services
-- **SSL/TLS Termination** - encrypts traffic using certificates
-- **Sticky Sessions** - supports session persistence for applications that require it
-- **Zone Balancing** - evenly distributes traffic across availability zones

-## GitOps and ArgoCD

-- **Separation of Concerns** - Terraform creates infrastructure, ArgoCD manages applications
-- **Declarative Configuration** - all configurations are stored in a Git repository
-- **Automatic Synchronization** - ArgoCD automatically synchronizes the cluster state with the repository
-- **Repeatability** - ensures identical environments
-- **Change Transparency** - all changes are tracked in the version control system
-- **Role Separation** - has separate responsibilities between DevOps and developers

-## Additional Recommendations for Implementation

-1. **Integrate CI/CD**:
-   - Use a GitOps approach with ArgoCD to synchronize resources with the repository
-   - Create a pipeline for checking and applying Terraform configurations
-   - Implement automatic updating of the Helm chart repository

-2. **Manage Secrets**:
-   - Use AWS Secrets Manager or HashiCorp Vault to manage sensitive data
-   - Integrate the external-secrets operator for synchronizing secrets in Kubernetes

-3. **Logging and Auditing**:
-   - Set up EFK (Elasticsearch, Fluentd, Kibana) or CloudWatch for centralized log collection
-   - Enable AWS CloudTrail for API call auditing

-4. **Backup and Restore**:
-   - Set up regular backups of Kubernetes resources with Velero
-   - Create a disaster recovery plan

-5. **Cluster Updates**:
-   - Follow a blue/green deployment process for updating the cluster with minimal downtime
-   - Regularly update the EKS cluster to use new features and security patches
-   - Use managed node groups for simplifying node updates

-6. **Cost Optimization**:
-   - Use Spot instances for non-critical workloads
-   - Set up automatic scaling for efficient resource use
-   - Use EC2 Savings Plans or Reserved Instances for stable workloads
-   - Regularly analyze resource usage and optimize node groups

-7. **Monitoring and Alerting**:
-   - Create complex dashboards for visualizing metrics
-   - Set up alerts for various metrics (CPU, memory, storage, latency)
-   - Use AWS X-Ray for distributed tracing